Arctodus: Skull

 Members of the Tremarctinae subfamily of bears appear to have a disproportionately short snout compared with most modern bears, giving them the name "short-faced".
 Arctodus has also been argued to exhibit a wide and shortened rostrum, potentially giving Arctodus a more felid-like appearance.
 Matheus suggested that a broad snout could have housed a highly developed olfactory apparatus, or accommodated a larger throat passage to bolt down large food items, akin to spotted hyenas.
 This apparent shortness, though, is an illusion caused by the deep snouts and short nasal bones of tremarctine bears compared with ursine bears; Arctodus has a deeper but not a shorter face than most living bears.
 This characteristic is also shared by the only living tremarctine bear, the omniherbivorous spectacled bear.
 Snout deepness could be variable, as specimens from Huntington Reservoir in Utah, and the Hill-Shuler locality, Texas, were noted as being distinctly "short-faced" in comparison with other A. simus individuals.

 The orbits of Arctodus are proportionally small compared to the size of the skull, and somewhat laterally orientated (a characteristic of tremarctine bears), more so than actively predatory carnivorans or even the brown bear, suggesting that stereoscopic vision was not a priority.
 The optic canal and other sphenoidal openings crowd together more in A. simus than in Ursus.
 Although samples are limited, the middle ear bones of A. simus are proportionally larger than modern ursine bears, suggesting the species was particularly attuned to low-frequency sounds.
 The canalis semicircularis lateral suggests that A. pristinus had a head posture of 48°, which being more oblique than several Arctotherium and Tremarctos species, could also infer a greater capacity for long-distance vision.
+An endocast of an A. simus skull calculated the brain's length to 16.8cm, with an encephalization quotient of 0.84 and a neocorticalization percentage of 59.45%.
+With values comparable to a black bear and notably higher than a brown bear, the neocorticalization percentage for A. simus was average for the Quaternary mammals studied.